-3.3.1. mmWave Technology at Carrier Frequencies beyond 100 GHz
+3.2. mmWave Technology at Carrier Frequencies beyond 100 GHz

-- Channel Modeling and characterization for carrier frequencies between 100 and 300 GHz - System concept design for low-cost, low-power and high throughput for a reasonable range - Design and proof-of concept of key technological building blocks, like analog frontends, power amplifiers and antennas
+- Channel Modeling and characterization for carrier frequencies beyond 100 GHz - System concept design for low-cost, low-power and high throughput for a reasonable range - Design and proof-of concept of key technological building blocks, like analog frontends, power amplifiers and antennas

-As stated in Section 2.3.2, both EU and US researchers already have an excellent scientific position in the mmWave domain.
-EU-and US based companies have a successful, and well proven track record in this area and presented recently impressive multi-Gbps demonstrations at 28 and 60 GHz carrier frequencies.
+As stated in Section 2.2, both EU and US researchers already have an excellent scientific position in the mmWave domain.
+EU-and US based companies have a successful, and well proven track record in this area and recently presented impressive multi-Gbps demonstrations at 28 and 60 GHz carrier frequencies.